ismail699999/qb-target-Redesign/README.md

 # Shoutout

-A huge shoutout to the Bulgarian behind this amazing idea!
+A huge shoutout to the Bulgar DEV behind this amazing idea for the ui!
 Your creativity and passion truly inspire everyone around you.
 Keep pushing boundaries and making great things happen!